project-chip/connectedhomeip/src/android/CHIPTool/README.md

 \$ANDROID_NDK_HOME environment variable to point to the NDK package is downloaded.

-Make sure that JAVA_HOME is set to the correct path.

 ABIs and corresponding values for `TARGET_CPU`

 | ABI         | TARGET_CPU |